huggingface/blog/large-language-models.md

 ### This is your Brain on Deep Learning

-Researchers estimate that the human brain contains an average of [86 billion neurons](https://pubmed.ncbi.nlm.nih.gov/19226510/).
+Researchers estimate that the human brain contains an average of [86 billion neurons](https://pubmed.ncbi.nlm.nih.gov/19226510/) and 100 trillion synapses.
 It's safe to assume that not all of them are dedicated to language either.
-As crude as this analogy is, shouldn't we wonder whether building language models that are significantly larger than a human brain is the best long-term approach?
+Interestingly, GPT-4 is [expected](https://www.wired.com/story/cerebras-chip-cluster-neural-networks-ai/) to have about 100 trillion parameters...
+As crude as this analogy is, shouldn't we wonder whether building language models that are about the size of the human brain is the best long-term approach?

-Of course, the human brain is a marvelous device, produced by millions of years of evolution, while Deep Learning models are only a few decades old.
+Of course, our brain is a marvelous device, produced by millions of years of evolution, while Deep Learning models are only a few decades old.
 Still, our intuition should tell us that something doesn't compute (pun intended).

 ### Deep Learning, Deep Pockets?